ribeirosofia/url-shortner/README.md

-# Java Project with AWS infrastructure for S3 Lamdba
+# Java Project with AWS infrastructure for S3 Lambda

 This project was build as a project for the Rocketseat class to learn about building class functions and methods using the AWS cloud.